 Integrated canister stoves were not initially developed for cooking, they were engineered to make water boil as fast as possible.
 While the MiniMo will never simmer as well as a gourmet machine like the Snow Peak GigaPower 2.0 it holds its own among the integrated canister stoves.
 The MiniMo burner unit seems to help with this, as does the wider FluxRing heat exchanger.

 We tested the MiniMo in our laboratory (ahem - garage) and found that it boils water FAST.
-In the no-wind test, it boiled 1 liter of water in 4 minutes and 6 seconds, right behind the Reactor and Flash.
-It was a minute faster than the Windburner, and faster than all of the small canister and liquid fuel stoves in our test.
+In the no-wind test, it boiled 1 liter of water in 4 minutes and 6 seconds, right behind the Reactor, Flash, and Deluxe.
+It was a minute faster than the Windburner, and faster than most of the small canister and all of the liquid fuel stoves in our test.

 Of course, our 8 - 10 mph wind test changed things up a bit, but less than we expected.
 All stoves, including the integrated canister stoves, suffered slower boil times in the wind.
 The MiniMo, Windburner, and Reactor all saw their boil times increase by 10 - 20%.